Updated: September 15, 2016, 2:37 pm

 To receive a collectable coin for each slam, present a picture of your harvest, along with your hunting license and slam card at qualifying locations.

-See addition directions below for redeeming Grand Slams.
+See addition directions below for redeeming Ultimate Slams.

 The cost of participating in the slam is $10 for youth (17 or younger) and $20 for adults.

-Each award for Grand Slams will be personalized with the successful hunter's name.
-Since Grand Slam awards are personalized we do not have the Grand Slam awards at retail locations.
+Each award for Ultimate Slams will be personalized with the successful hunter's name.
+Since Ultimate Slam awards are personalized we do not have the Ultimate Slam awards at retail locations.

-To complete your Grand Slam email, send by mail, or visit the Salt Lake DWR office with:
+To complete your Ultimate Slam email, send by mail, or visit the Salt Lake DWR office with:

 Money raised from the Upland game Slam will be used for specific projects on the division's upland game management areas and public lands, projects will include transplants to increase upland game distributions and habitat improvement projects.